 This cushion functions a lot like if you were to sit on a stability ball while working at your desk.

 “If you’re hunched over, your abs contract and you’re going to have bad posture,” Divi said.
 “Wobble cushions force your muscles to engage because you have to work to hold yourself upright.”

-I like this cushion because not only does it take up a smaller footprint than a stability ball would at my desk, it also put my abs to work without being distracting.
-While it was challenging to remember to sit with good posture at first, I was able to use the pillow for longer periods each day.
+While it was initially challenging to remember to sit with good posture on this cushion at first, I was able to use the pillow for longer periods each day.

 For more stories like this, check out:

 - This memory foam seat cushion is perfect for working and learning from home

 - This lap desk is a must-have for at-home offices and classrooms

 - This bestselling water bottle keeps my drinks cold for hours